HMS Enterprise (H88): 2011–2023

 Sailing from Devonport on 29 June 2017, Enterprise deployed in her secondary role as a mine counter measures command ship, assuming the role of flagship of NATO Mine Countermeasures Group 2 (SNMCMG2), primarily operating in the Mediterranean.
 Returning to the UK a year later, she completed a short refit in Falmouth before deploying to Norway in October 2018 for Exercise Trident Juncture as the mine counter measures command ship for the UK minehunter taskgroup.

 In December 2019, she was reported to have sailed through the strait of Taiwan.

 On 5 August 2020, she was sent to Beirut to help survey the area around the docks following the 2020 Beirut Docks Explosion.

-The ship was decommissioned on 30 March 2023 and sold to Bangladesh Navy.
+The ship was decommissioned on 30 March 2023 and sold to the Bangladesh Navy.
+After a period laid up in Portsmouth, it left under tow by the tug Lady Sarah on 6 May 2026 for overhaul by UK Docks Marine Services in Middlesbrough, arriving on 9 May.
+It is scheduled to be delivered to Bangladesh in mid-2027.

 Affiliations

-Enterprise is affiliated with 'D' (Royal Devon Yeomanry) Squadron Royal Wessex Yeomanry and the town of Tiverton, Devon, which includes the freedom of the city with the ship's company able to march through the town with flags flying whilst bearing arms.
-The ship is also affiliated with two Sea Cadet units; TS Hermes in Tiverton and TS Enterprise in Shirehampton.
-She is also the affiliated ship of Reading Blue Coat School CCF navy section, the Worshipful Company of Cutlers and Two Moors Primary School, Tiverton.
+Enterprise was affiliated with 'D' (Royal Devon Yeomanry) Squadron Royal Wessex Yeomanry and the town of Tiverton, Devon, which includes the freedom of the city with the ship's company able to march through the town with flags flying whilst bearing arms.
+The ship was also affiliated with two Sea Cadet units; TS Hermes in Tiverton and TS Enterprise in Shirehampton.
+She was also the affiliated ship of Reading Blue Coat School CCF navy section, the Worshipful Company of Cutlers and Two Moors Primary School, Tiverton.